3.3 The Permit Application Process (Non-Emergency Work)

 1. Applicants must be registered with NYC DOT and have a Permittee ID Number, except in the case of a Sidewalk Repair Permit taken out by a homeowner, where the work will be performed by the homeowner.

-2. Applicants must submit a completed permit application.
-Generally, applicants must provide business and contact information; proposed work information, including location, size of proposed work, and the work start and end date; type of permit(s) being requested; detailed work zone sketch; and date and signature of applicant or authorized representative.
-View the permit application or see Appendix B, Forms.
+2. Utilizing the NYCStreets Permit Management system applicants must submit a completed permit application online.
+The online application contains business and contact information; proposed work information, including location, size of proposed work, and the work start and end date; type of permit(s) being requested; detailed work zone sketch.

-4. If the applicant intends to work on a contract that has been awarded by a government agency or authority, the applicant must bring a copy of the contract, Order on Letter, Notice to Proceed or a Letter of Authorization.
-Applicants should indicate on the application, Application for Governmental Work Permit(s), their name and the name of the governmental agency or authority for which they are working.
-Access the Application for Governmental Work Permit(s) or see Appendix B, Forms.
+4. If the applicant intends to work on a contract that has been awarded by a government agency or authority, the applicant must submit a copy of the contract, Order on Letter, Notice to Proceed or a Letter of Authorization to the Government Contract office via email to governmentcontracts@dot.nyc.gov.

 5. If the applicant intends to fully close a roadway, a Request for Full Roadway Closure must be completed or see Appendix B, Forms.
+To obtain more information on full roadway closures, contact OCMC via email to FullRoadwayClosure@dot.nyc.gov

 6. If the applicant intends to do work associated with a Franchise, Concession or Revocable Consent Agreement, the applicant must have a copy of the Agreement prior to applying for a permit.